segue90/OoT-Randomizer/ASM/README.md

 - Additionally, you can call functions to print numbers on screen, to help you debug new features.
 Call either draw_debug_int or draw_debug_float in your code, with the first argument being the number wanted to be displayed, and the second argument its place on the screen (up to 10 values).
-- An input display is also available, but the icons are currently bugged on Dolphin.